Scallop Scampi Recipe

 - Garlic – You can definitely use garlic powder, but I highly recommend fresh minced garlic.
 My grocery store sells the freshly peeled garlic in a bag, which is easier to pull out and mince.
 You can also purchase pre-minced garlic in a jar.

-- Lemon – I always try to use fresh lemon juice and especially the zest of the lemon.
+- Lemon – I always try to use fresh lemon juice, especially the zest.
 It tends to give the dish a little extra citrus flavor.

-- Parsley – Just like with the garlic, I really prefer fresh parsley over dried parsley.
-You get such a fresh herby flavor that enhances the overall dish.
+- Parsley – Just like with garlic, I really prefer fresh parsley over dried.
+You get such a fresh, herby flavor that enhances the overall dish.

 How To Make